 Services that are covered for you What you must pay when you get these services because our contracted rates may be lower than providers outside of the U.S. and its territories.
-Health and wellness education programs Disease Management Program This program can help you stay healthy, manage your chronic conditions and maintain your independence.
+Health and wellness education programs Disease Management Program \$0 copayment for Disease This program can help you stay healthy, manage your chronic conditions and maintain your independence.
 A trained health coach works with you to develop a personalized plan that supplements the care you get from your doctor.
 For more information, call Customer Care at the phone number on the back of this booklet.
-Nurse Line If you have questions about symptoms you're experiencing but aren't sure if you need to see your doctor, we can help.
+Management Program Nurse Line If you have questions about symptoms you're experiencing but aren't sure if you need to see your doctor, we can help.
 Call our Nurse Line at 1-888-912-0636, 24 hours per day, seven days per week for advice.
 Your call is kept confidential. \$0 copayment for Nurse Line SilverSneakers® Fitness Program SilverSneakers is a complete health and fitness program designed for Medicare beneficiaries at all fitness levels. \$0 copayment for SilverSneakers® Members enjoy access to more than 14,000 participating gyms and fitness centers, as well as to group exercise classes, health education and walking groups.
 Please note that nonstandard fitness center services that usually have an extra fee are not included in your membership.
 To take advantage of the program, you'll need your SilverSneakers ID card.
 Call 1-888-423-4632 to request a copy or go to SilverSneakers.com.
 Weight Watchers® Program To help you meet your health goals, we partner with Weight Watchers, the world's leading provider of weight management services.
 Monthly Weight Your reduced Weight Watchers' fees

-Services that are covered for you What you must pay when you get these services Watchers' membership fees for specified programs are reduced for MedMutual Advantage Classic HMO members.
+Services that are covered for you What you must pay when you get these services Watchers' membership fees for specified programs are reduced for MedMutual Advantage Choice HMO members.
 The benefit does not include food or meals.
 For more information, contact Customer Care at the phone number shown on the back cover of this book.
-Hearing services In Network medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other \$0 copayment for each covered hearing exam to determine if you need medical treatment for a hearing condition. qualified provider.
+Hearing services In Network Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$0 copayment for each covered hearing exam to determine if you need medical treatment for a hearing condition.
 If additional medical services, procedures or tests are provided at the time of the visit, additional copayments may apply to those specific services rendered.
 Additional hearing services \$0 copayment for each covered Although additional hearing services are not covered by Original Medicare, your plan covers the following hearing services through TruHearing.
 You must see a TruHearing provider to use this benefit.
-Call 1-866-201-9630 to schedule an appointment (for TTY, dial 711).
-One routine hearing exam per year.
-Three provider visits for fitting-evaluation and programming within first year of hearing aid purchase Up to two TruHearing-branded hearing aids every year (one per ear per year).
-Benefit is limited to Any cost you pay for hearing aids will not count toward your maximum out of pocket.
-TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
-Benefit does not include or cover any of the following: Ear molds Hearing aid accessories Additional provider visits Extra battories (beyond the original 48 included) Extra batteries (beyond the original 48 included with your hearing aid)
+Call 1-866-201-9630 to schedule an appointment (for TTY, dial 711). soutine hearing exam \$0 copayment for each covered hearing aid fitting-evaluation visit \$699 copayment for each covered Advanced hearing aid One routine hearing exam per year. \$999 copayment for each covered Premium hearing aid Three provider visits for fitting-evaluation and programming within first year of hearing aid purchase Up to two TruHearing-branded hearing aids every year (one per ear per year).
+Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
+Any cost you pay for hearing aid will not count toward your maximulout of pocket.
+Benefit does not include or cover any of the following: Ear molds Hearing aid accessories Additional provider visits Extra batteries (beyond the original 48 included with your hearing aid)